cmackeen/cmackeen.github.io/docs/projects/prestencil.md

 (source:JB Boyce, FG Bridges, T Claeson, *Local-Structure of BaBi$$_x$$Pb$$_{1-x}$$O$$_3$$ Determined by X-ray Absorption Spectroscopy* (1991) [link](/assets/bridgeboyce91.pdf) )

-The procedure followed in 1991 was not designed for batch use, and we have many temperatures and files to run over, so it is worth setting a framework where python can optimize a "stencil" fit to the large oscillations in the pre-edge.
+The procedure followed in Boyce *et al* (1991) was not designed for batch use, and we have many spectra over a range of temperatures, so it is worth setting a framework where python can optimize a "stencil" fit to the large oscillations in the pre-edge.

-As an overview, when looking at the EXAFS part of the spectrum (>100eV above edge), you may find an second absorption edge at hi $$k$$.
+As an overview, when looking at the EXAFS part of the spectrum (>100eV above edge), you may find a second absorption edge at hi $$k$$.
 Sometimes, it is low enough in energy that the EXAFS oscillations are not negligible, and maybe you even want to analyze the second edge as well.